 And what’s more, contrary to the aged stigma surrounding automation, it creates new types of jobs for human workers.
 In spite of the rapid adoption of automation in recent years, research has shown that the fraction of working adults has only increased alongside of increased adoption of automation technologies.

 Automation simply reallocates employment opportunities, and creates scalable systems that will allow the companies of today to rise to meet the consumer demands of tomorrow.

-The future of HR in a workforce of humans and digital workers
+The future of HR in a workforce of humans and bots

 Like the workforces of tomorrow, tomorrow’s HR departments are rapidly looking somewhat different.
-Human teams go to human counterparts for their human problems at work, and today’s digital workers are human-attended by digital workforce management teams.
+Human teams go to human counterparts for their human problems at work, and today’s bots are human-attended by digital workforce management teams.

-Just like human teams need resources to support their productivity and growth in a company, digital workers require teams of workflow specialists and engineers to ensure that these programs have everything they need to execute their work quickly and effectively.
+Just like human teams need resources to support their productivity and growth in a company, bots require teams of workflow specialists and engineers to ensure that these programs have everything they need to execute their work quickly and effectively.

-At the nexus of HR and IT, we predict there will be a digital workforce department that oversees the output, productivity, health, and scalability of teams of digital workers.
+At the nexus of HR and IT, we predict there will be a digital workforce department that oversees the output, productivity, health, and scalability of teams of bots.

 And that’s what we’ve built at Thoughtful.

 Until now, digital workforce management was cobbled together through a combination of consultants, platform costs, technology licenses, and engineers.
 The system was incredibly costly, ranging from hundreds of thousands of dollars in ongoing costs and implementation fees, and maintenance complications that made these technologies virtually inaccessible to SMBs.